genexus-books/Saia/saia-docs/RAG/Retrieval.md

 ```
 {"chat":{"retriever":{"llm":{"provider":"openai","modelName":"gpt-3.5-turbo-16k","maxTokens":1003,"cache":true},"queryCount":3}}}
 ```
+Where the "queryCount" parameter allows you to adjust the number of queries generated from different perspectives to obtain a wider set of potentially relevant documents.

 You can have it use both configurations.
 The resulting metadata is the union of the previous ones:
 ```
 {"chat":{"search":{"llm":{"provider":"openai","modelName":"gpt-3.5-turbo","maxTokens":1002,"cache":true}},"retriever":{"llm":{"provider":"openai","modelName":"gpt-3.5-turbo-16k","maxTokens":1003,"cache":true},"queryCount":3}}}